Using Feedback to Improve Team Performance

-Consultation processes need to be designed so that the team members can contribute to resolve issues related to their role and KPIs.
 As the team’s manager, you need to develop trust with each team member to allow open and honest conversation, getting to the root of issues without fear of punishment.
 Staff need to feel empowered in order to perform their role effectively, with support from the manager.
 Feedback should be provided in a non-judgemental approach, and ideally allowing the staff member to come up with the best options in order to resolve issues (rather than a mentor approach of suggesting the best solution to the staff member).

 The “GROW” method could be leveraged here, to determine first the Goal of what the staff member is trying to achieve, the Reality or current issue in play preventing the goal from being reached.
 Options are then discussed where the team member then decides the best Way-Forward.
 When using this method, the manager should be listening 80% of the time and using language (20% of the time) to support a good outcome but not force their own outcomes on the team member.
 The manager should be attentive, being mindful on what is being spoken, and aware of their own reactions.
 They should not be judgemental in any way and encourage the staff member to own the activities for a successful outcome.

 Where there are disputes in the workplace, a robust process must be in place for effective and speedy resolutions.

 successCX.com can help you achieve your Customer Service objectives, driving better customer experiences and business growth. successCX.com is an official Zendesk implementation and services partner.